IvanKomadina/JobHub/README.md

 # JobHub
-Web-Based Job Recruitment Platform with an Integrated Resume Creation and Analysis System
+Web-Based Job Recruitment Platform with an Integrated Resume Creation and Analysis System.